suijingfeng/vkOpenArena/README.md

 # OpenArena Engine
 This project is a fork of OpenArena with specific changes to its renderer module.
 I am naive programmer, this repository is mainly for myself learning Vulkan and Quake3's engine.
-I actually haven't the ability to maintain it as lacking documents about Q3 and lacking knowledge about game graphics.
+I actually haven't the ability to maintain it as lacking knowledge about game graphics.
-I am learning by modification, however, only to find that I introduce bugs and mess the code up.
+I'm learning by modification, however, only to find that I introduce bugs and mess the code up.
-So, Any documents, instructions, advices would be appreciated.
+To keep this code alive, it needs your help, any instructions would be appreciated.

 For people who want to try the vulkan based renderer on quake3's map, go to https://github.com/suijingfeng/vkQuake3